 The template uses bold colors and an easy-to-understand table so stakeholders can immediately see the important items.
 You can easily apply your own brand colors to this template by using My Brand Kit:

-What are some great project status report templates I can use?
+10 project status report templates you can use

 This monthly project status report template is ideal for businesses with smaller projects because it can be sent out every month, making it easy for your team members to stay up-to-date with the project’s progress.
 This type of project status report also features a bulleted list and is simple and straightforward.